Joe1Jun/ExpenseTrackerReact/README.md

-Income and Expenses Tracker using MERN stack.
+# Expenses Tracker

-Overview:
-The Income and Expenses Tracker is a web-based application that enables users to track their financial transactions.
-It offers secure authentication, dynamic data visualization, and personal financial management, providing users with clear insights into their incomes and expenses.
+This web application allows users to track their income and expenses.
+It features user authentication, data visualization, and secure access to personal financial data.

-How to Run:

-1.Clone & Install: Clone the repository and install dependencies by running npm install in both the root and client directories.

-2.Set Environment Variables: Configure backend environment variables in a .env file.

-3.Run the Application: Start the backend with npm start and the frontend with npm run dev.

-Features:
+## Key Features

-• User Authentication: Secure registration and login using JWT authentication.
+- User registration and login with JWT authentication.

-•Transaction Management: Users can add, view, and delete income and expense records.
+- Add, view, and delete income and expense entries.

-•Data Visualization: Visualize incomes and expenses with Chart.js for clear financial tracking.
+- Visualize income and expenses using Chart.js.

-•User-Specific Data: Each user has secure access to their own financial records.
+- User-specific data with secure access.

-•Secure Cookies: JWTs are stored in HTTP-only cookies for enhanced security.
+- JWT stored in HTTP-only cookies for enhanced security.

-Technologies Used:
+## Technologies Used

-Backend: Node.js, Express.js, MongoDB, Mongoose, JWT for authentication, bcrypt.js for password hashing.

-Frontend: React, Chart.js for data visualization, Styled Components for styling.
+- **Backend:** Node.js with Express.js
+- **Database:** MongoDB with Mongoose
+- **Authentication:** JWT
+- **Password Hashing:** bcrypt.js
+- **Frontend:** React
+- **Data Visualization:** Chart.js
+- **Styling:** Styled Components

+## Setup

+1. **Install Dependencies:**
+   - Navigate to both the root and client directories.
+   - Run `npm install` to install the required dependencies.

+2. **Start the Servers:**
+   - Run `npm start` in the root directory to start the backend server.
+   - Run `npm run dev` in the client directory to start the frontend server.

+Ensure to configure your environment variables as specified in the `.env` file for the backend.